antonybudianto/angular-starter/README.md

 Feel free to submit a PR if there are any issues or new features, read [this](https://github.com/antonybudianto/angular2-starter/blob/master/CONTRIBUTING.md) before

 ## Special thanks
+* For all contributors who have helped this starter improvement
 * John Papa for his awesome [angular-styleguide](https://github.com/johnpapa/angular-styleguide) and [Tour of Heroes](https://github.com/johnpapa/angular2-tour-of-heroes)
 * Julie Ralph for her [ng2-test-seed](https://github.com/juliemr/ng2-test-seed) which helped me a lot to get started with testing feature